 Figure 7.
 MHC Class I IMMs in TCGA patients.
 A).
-Number of candidate immunogenic missense mutations (IMMs) identified in 6,613 TCGA patients.
-Dotted line = mean IMMs per patient (14.9).
-B) Number of candidate IMMs by cancer type.
+Number of predicted immunogenic missense mutations (IMMs) identified in 6,613 TCGA patients.
+Dotted line = mean IMMs per patient (15.6).
+Note, 123 patients had >100 predicted IMMs but are not included for visual clarity.
+B) Number of predicted IMMs by cancer type.
 C) IMMs shared by three or more patients and the cancer types in which they occurred.
 Each row represents a cancer type and each column illustrates the overlap of IMMs seen in a single cancer type or multiple cancer types.
 For example, the first column shows the number of IMMs shared among patients with colorectal adenocarcinoma (COAD) and uterine corpus endometrial carcinoma (UCEC).
 Bars to the left show the total number of unique IMMs in each cancer type. \Bar heights are count of unique shared IMMs, not total number of patients in which the IMM was observed.
 Cancer type abbreviations are in Supplementary Methods.
 Image generated with UpSetR (58).
 D) Fibroblast growth factor receptor (FGFR3) IMM hot region identified by HotMAPs in bladder cancer (BLCA).
-IMMs shown and number of BLCA patients with the IMM: p.E216K (1), p.G235D (1) p.R248C (2) and p.S249C (18).
+IMMs shown and number of BLCA patients with the IMM: p.E216K (1), p.D222N (1), p.G235D (1) p.R248C (3) and p.S249C (24).
 Except for p.G235D, these IMMs are proximal to the interface of FGFR3 protein and the light and heavy chains of an antibody fragment designed for therapeutic application in bladder cancer (PDB ID: 3GRW) (59).